Copula-based functional Bayes classification with principal components and partial least squares: Real-Data Examples

-BCt in Part (a) of Fig.\ \ref{ccabox} outperforms others with smallest error rate.
-In fact, the third quartile for BCt is below the first quartile of all other methods except BCG.
-Part (b) is a boxplot of the number of components used in building the classifiers during each simulation, selected by cross validation.
-Here BCt and BCG show their ability to achieve lowest misclassification with a minimal number of dimensions.
-In addition, compared to other methods like centroid classifier, PLSDA or logistic regression, their choice of optimal $J^*$ is very stable, with smallest variation and few outliers.
-In contrast, BC is prone to employ a large number of components in classification.
-Such tendency can be found in other examples too.
+As shown in Table \ref{tab:ccatable} and Part (a) of Fig.\ \ref{ccabox}, BCt achieves the lowest error rate at $0.192$, with a margin of error $0.0007$.
+The rates of the other methods fail to fall into this range, and are all significantly higher than that of BCt.
+In fact, the third quartile for BCt is below the first quartile of all other methods, except BCG.
+Part (b) is a box plot of cross-validated $J^*$ during each simulation for all classifiers.
+Here, BCt and BCG achieve the lowest error rates, with a minimal number of dimensions.
+In addition, compared with methods such as CEN, PLSDA, or logistic regression, their choice of optimal $J^*$ is very stable, with the smallest variation and few outliers.
+In contrast, BC is prone to employing a large number of components in classification.
+This tendency can be found in other examples too.

-In the Supplementary Materials, we compare the loadings (\ref{ccadim}), score distributions (\ref{ccadensity} and group eigenfunctions (\ref{ccagroup}) between using PC and PLS.
+In the Supplementary Material, we compare the loadings (\ref{ccadim}), score distributions (\ref{ccadensity}, and group eigenfunctions (\ref{ccagroup}) between using PC and PLS.
 The difference explains why PC is a better choice for this example.
 Note that it is not our intent to develop DTI as a technique for diagnosing \mbox{MS}.
 DTI is too expensive and time-consuming for that purpose.
-Instead, we are looking for differences in FA between cases and controls, since these could inform researchers about the nature of the disease.
+Instead, we are looking for differences in FA between cases and controls, because these could inform researchers about the nature of the disease.
 We have found clear differences between cases and controls in the mean and variance of FA.
-The strong positive correlation between second and third principal component scores in the healthy cases (Spearman's $\rho$ at $0.525$ and an adjusted $p$-value $2\times 10^{-2}$) is diminished in MS group.
-BCt as well as BCG is best able to use a compact model to capture subtle differences such as in correlations here.
+The strong positive correlation between the second and the third PC scores in the healthy cases (Spearman's $\rho$ at $0.525$ and an adjusted $p$-value $2\times 10^{-2}$) is diminished in the MS group.
+BCt and BCG are best able to use a compact model to capture subtle differences, such as correlations.